echoprotocol/echowiki/how-to/committee-node-launch-&-committee-usage/running-committee-node.md

-# How to: Run a Echo Committee node
+# How to: Run a Echo committee node

 A committee member is an account that has certain privileges in relation to other accounts.
 Responsibilities of the committee member includes regulation of the operation of echo network and, in particular, bitcoin and ethereum [sidechains](/technologies/sidechains/README.md).
 Also committee members are responsible for updating [chain_parameters](/api-reference/echo-objects/chain-parameters.md) for correct network operation.